mensly/LayoutInderpolator/README.md

 position, they will fade between the two, remaining stationary.
 If they are not in the same position, the latter view takes precedence and will animate in from the size and shape of the, now hidden, former view.
 The purpose of these is to make the two views represent the same object, but in the sample they are coloured differently for clarity.
+Marking a view as invisible in the xml will cause it to fade out from its other position.

 Sample Application